-It’s now May, which means lovebug season has ‘officially’ returned to Walt Disney World.
+The parks might be closed, but lovebug season has nevertheless ‘officially’ returned to Walt Disney World and Central Florida.
 In this post, we’ll rant a bit about these insects, share info about them, and tips for avoiding love and other bugs during their peak months in Florida.
+(Updated April 27, 2020.)

 Like Pop Warner and Jersey Week, love bug seasons are seemingly unexplainable natural phenomenons that’s spoken of in hushed whispers among Walt Disney World fans.
 No one likes the annual infestations, but we don’t want to anger our new insect overlords that the ‘it’s tough to be a bug’ documentary at Animal Kingdom warned us about.

-After heading to Walt Disney World yesterday, I thought for a second a light rain had started.
+The first day driving during lovebug season last year, we thought a light rain had started.
 Turns out it was just a ‘bug drizzle’ hitting the windshield.
-Once inside Epcot, love bugs were swarming everywhere, but a harmless irritant.
+In Epcot, love bugs were swarming everywhere, but a harmless irritant.
 That is, until a pair flew at my mouth while I was eating poutine fries.
 No person or pest gets between me and my poutine.
 Enough is enough.
 No more whispering–it’s time for a proverbial yell.

 Kidding aside, there are a lot of myths about lovebugs.
 Despite having ample experience with the insects over the years, the entirety of my knowledge prior to researching them out of curiosity (which in turn led to this blog post) consisted of people on social media asking, “what’s up with all of the bugs at Walt Disney World right now?!” and locals giving their answers.